Tobi-Jakka/Lyfe-Skyblock-Bugs/README.md

 # Lyfe-Skyblock-Bugs
--> Click on "issues" to post an issue!
+-> Click on "issues" to post a bug or feature!

 Here you can report bugs that you find on the server.
 A list of problems that have already been solved: